voicevox-client/.github/profile/README.md

 ## Introduce about this organization
 We are making voicevox-engine wrapper.

-That easy to use tts api.
+That can easy to use tts api.

 ## Support language
 - [x] Python - On board